AzureIoTGBB/iot-edge-image-cleanup/README.md

-# iot-edge-image-cleanup
+# IoT Edge image clean up module

-Module for cleaning up unused docker images in iot edge
+Example module for automatically cleaning up unused Docker images from your IoT Edge boxes

+this is a work in progress :-)